corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/performance-testing/jmeter-samplers.md

 ### Writing a custom sampler client

 An SDK with examples on how to write samplers to drive different CorDapps is availabe at [https://github.com/corda/jmeter-sampler](https://github.com/corda/jmeter-sampler).
-The SDK and sampler code is freely available, but please note that it requires access to a licensed local Corda: Enterprise Edition  installation to be used.
+The SDK and sampler code is freely available, but please note that it requires access to a licensed local Corda Enterprise installation to be used.

 See the README and the annotated code examples in the SDK for instructions how to build your own custom sampler.